a-delma/Dice/README.md

 The gold standard file has same name except that its extension is `.out` or `.err` depending on whether the program is expected to successfully terminate or raise an error resp.

-3) Compile a program named, for example, `filename.roll` with our compiler:
+3) Compile a program named, for example, `filename.roll` with our compiler and creates an executable named, for example, `filename.exe`:

 `./compile.sh filename.roll`